 - Career Opportunities After MBBS in Australia

-The average Cost of Studying in Australia ranges from AU$255,200 to AU$630,000.
-Here are the top MBBS/MD courses in Australia and their fees:
+The average cost of MBBS in Australia ranges from AU$255,200 to AU$630,000.
+Here are the fees of MBBS in Australia as offered by varied MBBS colleges:

 |University||Course||Total Course Fee|

 (Roughly 178,00,000 INR)

 |The University of Sydney||MD||AU$320,000